ralscha/bsoncodec-apt/README.md

 codecProviderClassName | Fully qualified classname of the CodecProvider the processor should create.
 (Default: ```"PojoCodecProvider"```) storeNullValues | If false ignores fields that have a null value.
 If true creates a null entry in the BSON document.
 (Default: ```false```) storeEmptyCollections | If false ignores collections that are empty.
 If true adds an empty array to the BSON document.
-(Default: ```false```)
+(Default: ```false```) ignoreUnknown | If false throws an exception when the decoder encounters a field in mongodb that does not exists in the pojo. true silently ignores these fields.
+(Default: ```true```)

 #### @Field
 Overrides the custom field handling behavior.
 This is an optional annotation.